 What jurisdictional thresholds trigger a review or application of the law?
 Is filing mandatory?

-Filings are mandatory under the Electricity Act, Gas Act, Financial Supervisory Act, Gambling Act, Healthcare Act, Mining Act, Telecommunications Act and Dutch National Security Investment Act (the NSI Act) (not yet in force).
+Filings are mandatory under the Electricity Act, Gas Act, Financial Supervisory Act, Gambling Act, Healthcare Act, Mining Act, Telecommunications Act, and NSI Act (not yet in force).

 The jurisdictional thresholds are the following: